 Based on the life story of fan-favourite Expanded Universe character, Kyle Katarn, this game is actually the third of four in the Dark Forces franchise.
 Like its predecessor Dark Forces II: Jedi Knight, it was one of the first times you could wield a lightsaber freely and demolish your enemies by using the Force in a video game environment.
 This series of games may not have been tied to the original movies but was extremely important to the original extended storyline and this was by far the best chapter in it.

 A sequel to 1993’s X-Wing, there was something extremely satisfying about these games (and the two that followed) that no release has been able to be compare to it since.
 This open space, free flight simulator put you in control of almost every type of TIE Starfighter.
 A pilot for the fleet of the intimidating and powerful Grand Admiral Thrawn, your mission is to destroy the traitor Zaarin and his arsenal of ships.
 TIE Fighter not only has some of the best gameplay in the Star Wars Universe, but it’s one of the best storylines as well.

 (LucasArts/Bioware, 2003) PC, Xbox

-KoToR was the first of massive open world role-playing games in the Star Wars Universe and is still the greatest to date.
+KoToR was the first massive role-playing games in the Star Wars Universe and it’s still the greatest to date.
 Full of twists, it told the incredibly compelling story of Darth Revan; one of the most powerful Force users ever.
 The game was also the first to explain the history of the Jedi and Sith, their war and the struggle for the Republic.
 From a variety of armour to blasters, Force powers to lightsabers, and from choices in dialogue to the ability of turning to the dark side; it wasn’t only an amazing game but it was infinitely customizable, immense and long, as well.
 It made you feel completely invested and the shocking ending made you want to play it all over again.